junxit/us-congress-bills-112/bill.md

 > ## § 229.
 Temporary appointments
 >
-> - **(a)** *Appointments by President* Temporary appointments in the grade of ensign, lieutenant junior grade, or lieutenant may be made by the President alone.
+> - **(a)** *Appointments by President* Temporary appointments in the grade of ensign, lieutenant junior grade, or lieutenant may be made by the President.
-> - **(b)** *Termination* A temporary appointment to a position under subsection (a) shall terminate upon approval of a permanent appointment for such position made by the President alone.
+> - **(b)** *Termination* A temporary appointment to a position under subsection (a) shall terminate upon approval of a permanent appointment for such position made by the President.
 > - **(c)** *Order of precedence* Appointees under subsection (a) shall take precedence in the grade to which appointed in accordance with the dates of their appointments as officers in such grade.
 The order of precedence of appointees who are appointed on the same date shall be determined by the Secretary.
-> - **(d)** *Any one grade* When determined by the Secretary to be in the best interest of the commissioned officer corps, officers in any permanent grade may be temporarily promoted one grade by the President alone.
+> - **(d)** *Any one grade* When determined by the Secretary to be in the best interest of the commissioned officer corps, officers in any permanent grade may be temporarily promoted one grade by the President.
 Any such temporary promotion terminates upon the transfer of the officer to a new assignment.

 ## § 9.
 Officer candidates